patricekrakow/learning-stuff/README.md

 [Playing with Kubernetes CustomResourceDefinitions (CRDs)](playing-with-Kubernetes-CRD/playing-with-Kubernetes-CRD.md) | _Custom resources_ are extensions of the Kubernetes API.

 [Playing with Istio](playing-with-Istio/playing-with-Istio.md) | Connect, secure, control, and observe services.

+[Playing with Terraform](playing-with-Terraform/README.md) | Use Infrastructure as Code to provision and manage any cloud, infrastructure, or service.